huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_address_group.md

   periods (.).

 * `addresses` - (Optional, List) Specifies an array of one or more IP addresses.
 The address can be a single IP address, IP address range or IP address CIDR.
-The maximum length is 20.
 Only one of `addresses` and `ip_extra_set` can be specified.

 * `ip_extra_set` - (Optional, List) Specifies the IP addresses and their remarks in an IP address group.
   The [ip_extra_set](#address_groups_ip_extra_set_struct) structure is documented below.